-Home > News & Views > Insights > Successful stakeholder management, or should that be engagement?
+Home > News & Views > Insights & News > Successful stakeholder management, or should that be engagement?

 Stakeholder management is more than just a box-ticking exercise.
 By involving the whole community in your project from the outset, you multiply your chances of seeing effective and lasting change across the business.

 We all know that when delivering change across an organisation, we need to involve the people who have a stake in that change.
 Many of us are likely to have ‘stakeholder management’ in our plans.
 This typically includes activities such as identifying those people affected and their expected reaction; looking at how best to communicate with them and secure endorsement; managing expectations along the journey; and mitigating the risk of opposition.

 However, there is a risk that in focusing on ‘managing’ our stakeholders – where the process may feel like it’s being ‘done to’ them – we miss the benefits of having them truly involved.
 This can result in poor ownership and poor outcomes.